Juan Antonio Escurra

 Juan Antonio Escurra (May 6, 1859 – August 24, 1929) was the President of Paraguay from 1902 to 1904.
-He was born on May 6, 1859 in Caraguatay, Cordillera department.
-He was married with Josefa M. Rojas, woman from a traditional family, who later would be the First Lady of the nation.
-His family worked growing cotton, corn and fruits.
-After Uriarte and Egusquiza, he was the third president with Basque last name.
+He was defeated in the 1904 Revolution.

 Beginnings

+He was born on May 6, 1859, in Caraguatay, Cordillera department.
 He went to school in his hometown, and later dedicated to farming.
 In 1879, at the age of 20 he joined the army.
 He got important promotions.
-In 1891 he was designated Commander in Misiones; in May 1892 he was promoted to Lieutenant Colonel and on August 24, 1897 to Colonel of the nation.
+In 1891 he was designated Commander in Misiones; in May 1892 he was promoted to Lieutenant Colonel and on August 24, 1897, to Colonel of the nation.
 His most important promotion was to Second Lieutenant of Cavalry.
 He was part of the coup that overthrew the government of Emilio Aceval.
 He had an important participation in the riot on October 18, 1891, in which he defended the government of General Egusquiza.